Evidence-Informed Practice: Developing Research-Literate Teachers

 This includes knowledge of your specific students, school culture, available resources, and community context.
 It also encompasses local data such as assessment results, attendance patterns, and feedback from students and parents.
 What works in one context may not transfer directly to another.

 Not all research is created equal.
-Evidence-informed practitioners develop the skills to evaluate research quality and relevance.
+Evidence-informed practitioners develop the skills to evaluate research quality and relevance, including developing their critical thinking abilities.
 Key questions to ask include:

 What was the sample size and context?
 Small studies or those conducted in very different contexts may not generalise to your situation.
 A study of university students in laboratory conditions may not apply to primary school children in busy classrooms.